JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/rest_api_2/index.md

     return user_info
 ```

-Looks Good !
+Looks good!
 Let me check in the browser again.

 Yes, it’s reflecting.
 I will try to send the ```user id``` of a specific user and test.